Fleker/Gltn/_nightlies/docs/docs/05_User Interfacing/00_Context_API.md

 More abstract, it is a way for a developer to markup any type of text and give users any type of note.
 Moreover, developers can use regular expressions to make marking up much easier.

 Marked text will be underlined in a green-blue color.
-When hovered over, it will show a hovertag.
-Clicking the hovertag opens the Context Panel which includes more details about the issue and provides actions.
+When hovered over, it will show a <a href='?User%20Interfacing/Hovertag'>hovertag</a>.
+Clicking the <a href='?User%20Interfacing/Hovertag'>hovertag</a> opens the Context Panel which includes more details about the issue and provides actions.

 ## How to Implement
 ### Format Script
 The Context API is tied to the format using the function `onStyleMarkup()`.
 From this function, we can create various types of text markups that are placed in `window.context`

 *Note:* Do not directly modify the `window.context` variable.
 The functions below will do that.

 ### Panel or Service